Getting Started for Web

 Appwrite backend server is designed to run in a container environment.
 Running your server is as easy as running one command from your terminal.
 You can run Appwrite on your localhost using docker-compose or on any other container orchestration tool like Kubernetes, Docker Swarm or Rancher.

-The easiest way to start running your Appwrite server is by running our docker compose file:
+The easiest way to start running your Appwrite server is by running our docker-compose file.
+Before running the installation command make sure you have Docker installed on your machine:

 Once the Docker installation completes, go to http://localhost to access the Appwrite console from your browser.
 Please notice that on non-linux native hosts the server might take a few minutes to start after installation completes.